 One of Australia’s oldest architecture firms, Bates Smart is pleased to announce a huge slew of promotions across the company, including three new studio directors, 11 associate directors and 15 associates.

 Kellie Payne has been promoted to director in Sydney bringing her expertise in strategy across the business.
 Kellie’s highly regarded research sees her lead some of the largest workplace projects in the Studio while giving insight across a wide range of projects.

 In Melbourne, Cian Davis has been promoted to director.
-An experienced architect Cian works across a wide range of project types, always bringing a highly conceptual approach.
+Cian works across a wide range of project types, always bringing a highly conceptual approach.

 Also in Melbourne, Rachael McCarthy has been appointed studio director.
 Rachael joined Bates Smart in 2005 and brings expertise in strategy and design.
 She has worked on some of Bates Smart’s key projects including the Australian Embassy in Washington.

 Between September and December Crone Architects has announced several promotions and new appointments to its senior team.